mobilecoinofficial/forest/README.md

 ### Signal-Cli ###

-Signal-Cli is a command line interface for Signal.
-Forest bots run with Signal-Cli or Auxin-cli as the backend.
-Auxin-cli is alpha software, so for now we recommend you use Signal-Cli.
+[Signal-Cli](https://github.com/AsamK/signal-cli) is a command line interface for Signal.
+Forest bots run with Signal-Cli or [Auxin-cli](https://github.com/mobilecoinofficial/auxin-cli) as the backend.
+Auxin-cli is beta software, and does not yet allow to register a new phone number, so for this guide we will use Signal-Cli.

 To install or run Signal-Cli you will need Java 17 or greater.
 Verify that you have it installed by running:
 ```